 An investor that acquires additional shares of common stock through the exercise of the warrants offered hereby may experience additional dilution depending on our net tangible book value at the time of exercise.
-Assuming that we issue 14,500 units, that the warrants have an assumed exercise price of \$1.47 per share, which is 110% of the closing price of our common stock on The NASDAQ Capital Market on April 21, 2015, and that all such warrants are exercised, our net tangible book value as of March 31, 2015 would have been approximately \$29.1 million, or \$0.96 per share of our common stock.
-This amount represents an increase in net tangible book value of \$0.29 per share to our existing stockholders and a dilution in net tangible book value of \$0.38 per share to new investors exercising such warrants.
+Assuming that we issue 145,000 units, that the warrants have an assumed exercise price of \$1.32 per share, which is 110% of the closing price of our common stock on The NASDAQ Capital Market on May 21, 2015, and that all such warrants are exercised, our as adjusted, converted net tangible book value as of March 31, 2015 would have been approximately \$29.1 million, or \$0.88 per share of our common stock.
+This amount represents an increase in net tangible book value of \$0.69 per share to our existing stockholders and a dilution in net tangible book value of \$0.44 per share to purchasers in this offering exercising such warrants.